SUNW4VE/ChromaFire/README.md

 for the sake of this)
 - Automatically determine the center of the crosshair's pixel coordinates (to support multiple display resolutions)
+- Log all of the weapon hotkeys, autoscope only when the last weapon hotkey pressed is Sniper -- effectively creating a master version of ChromaFire